2026/27 AACOMAS Application Guide (With Screenshots)

 screenshot of AACOMAS application for DO applicants, personal information items

-Release Statement: You’ll start by signing a contractual agreement that states you agree to comply with the AACOMAS Applicant Help Center information.
+1. Release Statement: You’ll start by signing a contractual agreement, which states that you agree to comply with the AACOMAS Applicant Help Center information.
 As with any legal form, read it through carefully before agreeing.

 screenshot of AACOMAS application for DO applicants, release statement full text 2024